SysKitTeam/docs-spdockit/troubleshooting/sql-server-connection/configure-server-to-use-named-instance.md

 ---
-title: Check if your SQL Server is configured to use a named instance.
 description: This article explains how to handle issue caused by wrong database server.
-author: Mia Tomaić
-date: 19/5/2017
 ---

 # Is SQL Server configured to use a named instance